-Governments do not always tell the truth
+2.3 Governments do not always tell the truth

 The need for a precise definition of floating exchange regimes applies not only to economists.
 As the research by Calvo and Reinhart [2000] has shown, national governments and/or central banks do not seem to pay too much attention to the exact definitions in the IMF's forms.
 The starting point for Calvo and Reinhart is the textbook model of flexible exchange rates (or our option "pure floating") which is characterized by a constant level of foreign exchange reserves.
-Therefore, Calvo and Reinhart identify "floating" (in our taxonomy: "pure floating") by a high probability that the monthly per cent change in foreign exchange reserves falls within a \pm 1 or \pm 2.25 per cent band.
+Therefore, Calvo and Reinhart identify "floating" (in our taxonomy: "pure floating") by a high probability that the monthly per cent change in foreign exchange reserves falls within a $\pm 1$ or $\pm 2.25$ per cent band.
 As there are always technically determined changes in reserves, Calvo and Reinhart use the data of the United States and Japan as a benchmark.
 In other words, a lower probability for small reserve changes is regarded as an indication that a country is not following a policy of floating (in or taxonomy; "pure floating").
-The polar case of fixed exchange rates is characterized by a low probability that the monthly per cent change in nominal exchange rate falls within a \pm 1 or \pm 2.25 per cent band.
+The polar case of fixed exchange rates is characterized by a low probability that the monthly per cent change in monthly per cent change in nominal exchange rates falls within a $\pm$ 1 or $\pm$ 2.25 per cent band.
 Again, the United States and Japan are used as a benchmark.
 Table 2 presents the main results of the study by Calvo and Reinhart